bdoin/schoolbus/README.md

 schoolbus
 =========

-A teacher orientated tool to let a teacher administrate a set of GCompris
+A teacher orientated tool to let a teacher administrate a classroom using GCompris.